alan-turing-institute/hub23-deploy/README.md

 If changes are made to `.secret/secret.yaml` and/or `.secret/config.yaml` during development, make sure that:
 * the new format is reflected in `secret-template.yaml` and/or `config-template.yaml` and any new secrets/tokens/passwords are redacted;
-* new secrets/tokens/passwords are added to the Azure key vault (see `docs/azure-keyvault.md`);
+* new secrets/tokens/passwords are added to the Azure Key Vault (see `docs/azure-keyvault.md`); and
-* `make-config-files.sh` is updated in order to populate the templates with the appropriate information (i.e. using `sed`).
+* `generate-configs.py` is updated in order to populate the templates with the appropriate information.

 This will ensure that a future developer (someone else or future-you!) can recreate the configuration files for Hub23.

 To upgrade the BinderHub Helm Chart:
 ```
-chmod 700 upgrade.sh
-./upgrade.sh <commit-hash>
+python upgrade.py \
+    --hub-name [-n] HUB-NAME \
+    --version COMMIT-HASH \
+    --cluster-name [-c] CLUSTER-NAME \
+    --resource-group [-g] RESOURCE-GROUP \
+    --identity \
+    --dry-run
 ```
+where:
+* `HUB-NAME` is the name of the deployed BinderHub (i.e. `hub23`);
-where `<commit-hash>` can be found [here](https://jupyterhub.github.io/helm-chart/#development-releases-binderhub).
+* `COMMIT-HASH` can be found [here](https://jupyterhub.github.io/helm-chart/#development-releases-binderhub);
+* `CLUSTER-NAME` is the name of the Azure Kubernetes cluster Hub23 is running on;
+* `RESOURCE-GROUP` is the Azure Resource Group;
+* `--identity` is a flag to tell the script to login to Azure using a Managed System Identity; and
+* ``--dry-run` will perform a dry-run of the upgrade.

-`upgrade.sh` pulls the latest helm chart repository and upgrades the helm chart according to the version number supplied as a command line argument.
+`upgrade.py` pulls the latest helm chart repository and upgrades the helm chart according to the version number supplied as a command line argument.
+If `--version` is not supplied, it will read the latest deployed version number from `changelog.txt`.

-Please try to keep track of the deployed `<commit-hash>` in the [changelog](changelog.txt).
+Please try to keep track of the deployed `COMMIT-HASH` in the [changelog](changelog.txt).

 ## Restarting the JupyterHub